socketio/socket.io-website/source/docs/v3/server-api.md

 `serveClient` | `true` | whether to serve the client files `adapter` | - | the adapter to use.
 Defaults to an instance of the `Adapter` that ships with socket.io which is memory based.
 See [socket.io-adapter](https://github.com/socketio/socket.io-adapter)
 `parser` | - | the parser to use.
 Defaults to an instance of the `Parser` that ships with socket.io.
 See [socket.io-parser](https://github.com/socketio/socket.io-parser).
+`connectTimeout` | `45000` | the number of ms before closing a client that has not successfully joined a namespace.

 Available options for the underlying Engine.IO server: